 Does this statistic surprise you?

-we can heal our disordered eating, we can learn to find worth outside of our weight, we can include mental & emotional health in our overall health pursuits.
+We can heal our disordered eating, we can learn to find worth outside of our weight, and we can include mental & emotional health in our overall health pursuits.

-if you are currently struggling w food & body, know that healing is possible, there is another way.
+If you are currently struggling with food & body, know that healing is possible, there is another way.

-If you are ready to heal your relationship with food and your body, I'd love to invite you to join me in Food Body Soul - The Membership.
+If you are ready to heal your relationship with food and your body, I'd love to invite you to join me in my online course, Food Body Soul.

 *Reference: University of North Carolina at Chapel Hill.
 "Three Out Of Four American Women Have Disordered Eating, Survey Suggests."
 ScienceDaily.
 ScienceDaily, 23 April 2008 (source)

 Binge Eating Recovery Resources